Thin-White-Duke/VESC_Logger/README.md

 Enjoy!

+### Control Mode

+I have added a basic control mode to the app.
+It lets you send COMM_SET_CURRENT commands to the VESC using a simple slider.
+When the VESC is detected a button will appear in the top left to access Control Mode. *DO NOT RIDE WITH THIS!!!* Seriously!!
+Control Mode is currently just for testing your VESC and the app, it's not designed to ride your VESC powered vehicle with.

 ### Credits
 Massive thanks to Benjamin Vedder for creating the VESC and open sourcing all his hard work: http://www.vedder.se
 <br>